kgrid/kgrid-site/docs/tutorial/clients/swagger.md

 testing of our KO Service.
 Below are examples of using  [Swagger Editor](https://swagger.io/tools/swagger-editor/) to access and test the
 [Ten-year Fatal Cardiovascular Risk Calculation KO Service](https://library.kgrid.org/#/object/score%2Fcalc) KO Service.

-1. We will view the OpenAPI specification for the Cardiovascular Risk Calculation KO Implementation.
+1. We will view the OpenAPI specification for the Cardiovascular Risk Calculation KO.
-Each KO Implementation exposes its OpenAPI specifications via a _/kos/naan/name/implementation/service_ endpoint for example [http://activator.kgrid.org/kos/score/calc/v0.3.0/service](http://activator.kgrid.org/kos/score/calc/v0.3.0/service)
+Each KO exposes its OpenAPI specifications via a _/kos/naan/name/service_ endpoint for example [http://activator.kgrid.org/kos/score/calc/service](http://activator.kgrid.org/kos/score/calc/v0.3.0/service)

 2. Now in the Swagger Editor we can reference this specification and access Swagger Editor [http://editor.swagger.io/?url=http://activator.kgrid.org/kos/score/calc/v0.3.0/service](http://editor.swagger.io/?url=http://activator.kgrid.org/kos/score/calc/v0.3.0/service).
 You notice the we passed the OpenAPI spec via the url query parameter

-3. Once in the editor for Cardiovascular Risk Calculation KO Implementation you can test the service via the POST method.
+3. Once in the editor for Cardiovascular Risk Calculation KO, you can test the service via the POST method.
 Example data will appear which you can alter.